 Si•su (sēē'sōō) n. [< Fin] 1 Succeeding against all odds 2 Extraordinary determination in the face of extreme adversity 3 Seeing possibilities beyond one's present limitations 4 tenacity; resilience, bravery

 Sisu Youth Services was created around the belief that the OKC metro community can and will find a way to ensure that its most vulnerable youth are cared for and protected to the very best of its ability.
-In the last several years, through volunteerism and small donations from hundreds of local residents, this grand community experiment has been brought to life, ensuring that all of us, in at least some small way, are helping to support our city’s endangered youth.
+In the last several years, through volunteerism and small donations from hundreds of local residents, this organization has been brought to life, ensuring that all of us, in at least some small way, are helping to support our city’s most vulnerable population.